davidferret/Number-Filter-Utility/README.md

 # Number Filter Utility

-This program generates an array of natural numbers, filters those containing the digit or divisible by the digit chosen by the user, and saves the filtered numbers to a file.

-- **Natural Number Generation**: Creates a sequential array of numbers from 1 to 100.
-- **Filtering Mechanism**: Identifies numbers that contain the digit 7 or are divisible by 7.
-- **File Output**: Saves the filtered numbers to a text file.
-- **User-Friendly Display**: Prints both the original and filtered numbers to the console.
+This C project helps you generate a list of natural numbers and filter out the ones that contain or are divisible by the digit you choose.
+The way it works is pretty simple: it creates an array of numbers from 1 to 100, checks which ones are divisible by a number you pick, let's say 7 or contain the digit 7, and then saves those filtered numbers to a text file.
+You'll also get to see both the original and filtered numbers printed right on the console, making it easy to follow along.

+I created this project just to have a bit of fun with numbers and explore how easily we can filter out specific ones.
+I thought it would be a cool way to demonstrate basic number operations while keeping it interactive.

-## Example Usage
+## Example Output
 ```
 Enter a digit to filter numbers containing it or divisible by it: 5
 Original array: 1 2 3 ...
 99 100